North Dakota Court Records

 What is the Purpose of Tort Law in North Dakota?

-Tort law provides a way for victims of torts or wrongful acts to seek compensation from the party or entity who is liable for the tort.
+Tort law generally provides a way for victims of torts or wrongful acts to seek compensation from the party or entity who is liable for the tort.
 Because a tort affects the victim’s well-being, tort law focuses on the victim to offer damages for the loss or injury.
 Tort law provides guidelines for aggrieved parties to file tort claims and recover damages from the offender.

 What is a Tort Claim in North Dakota?

-A tort claim is a civil claim for compensation for damages or loss sustained as a result of a tort.
+A tort claim is typically a civil claim for compensation for damages or loss sustained as a result of a tort.
 Unlike lawsuits, tort claims are simplified settlement processes that do not involve jury trials.
 In North Dakota, the District Court hears court cases.
 An aggrieved party may file a tort claim against an individual, a corporate entity, the state, its political subdivisions, or state agencies.
 The statute of limitations for personal injury and property damage tort claims in North Dakota is six (6) years, and for wrongful death, two (2) years.

 How Do You File a Tort Claim in North Dakota?

 Interested parties may file a tort claim in North Dakota by filing a Complaint or a Claims Affidavit and a Summons with the District Court Clerk in the county where the defendant lives, does business, or works.
 The plaintiff may also file a tort claim in the county where the event that resulted in the injury or loss occurred.
 If the claim amount involves no more than $15,000, the petitioner may file the claim in the Small Claims Court.
-Upon filing the complaint or claims affidavit, the petitioner must serve the defendant copies of the complaint and a Summons form.
+Upon filing the complaint or claims affidavit, the petitioner may serve the defendant copies of the complaint and a Summons form.
 Anyone 18 or older under the court’s direction may serve a summons.
 Alternatively, the plaintiff may serve the summons by publishing it in a newspaper or on a designated court website.
-The defendant must then respond with an answer or a counterclaim.
-After the defendant’s response, the court will schedule a hearing.
+The defendant may then respond with an answer or a counterclaim.
+After the defendant’s response, the court typically schedules a hearing.

 What Does a Tort Claim Contain in North Dakota?